MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessHybridOnPrem.md

 Start by reading [Plan hybrid connectivity](https://docs.microsoft.com/en-us/SkypeForBusiness/hybrid/plan-hybrid-connectivity?toc=/SkypeForBusiness/sfbhybridtoc/toc.json) and then follow the tasks outlined in [Configure hybrid connectivity](https://docs.microsoft.com/skypeforbusiness/skype-for-business-hybrid-solutions/deploy-hybrid-connectivity/deploy-hybrid-connectivity).

+## Step 2: Assign a coexistence and upgrade mode (if you are moving your users to Teams in phases)

+If you want to move your users to Teams in phases, then you'll need to ensure that your Teams only users can communicate with Skype for Business users.
+You do this by specifying a coexistence mode.

+Depending on your requirements, you can assign the appropriate coexistence mode based on the upgrade journey that your organization has chosen.
+For more information, see [Setting your coexistence and upgrade settings](https://aka.ms/SkypeToTeams-SetCoexistence) and [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence).

-## Step 2: Move users between on-premises and the cloud
+## Step 3: Move users from Skype for Business on-premises to Teams Only

-After you’ve completed your hybrid setup, you can move users to Teams.
+Ultimately, you'll want to move your users to Teams Only mode.
 This might involve one or two steps depending on your current on-premises environment.

-For more information, see [Move users between on-premises and the cloud](https://docs.microsoft.com/en-us/SkypeForBusiness/hybrid/move-users-between-on-premises-and-cloud).
+For more information, see [Move users between on-premises and the cloud](https://docs.microsoft.com/en-us/SkypeForBusiness/hybrid/move-users-between-on-premises-and-cloud) and [Move users from on-premises to Teams](https://docs.microsoft.com/en-us/SkypeForBusiness/hybrid/move-users-from-on-premises-to-teams).

-## Step 3: Assign a coexistence and upgrade mode

-After you’ve moved users to the cloud, you can assign them the appropriate coexistence mode based on the upgrade journey that your organization has chosen.
-For more information, see [Setting your coexistence and upgrade settings](https://aka.ms/SkypeToTeams-SetCoexistence) and [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence).